 The Carrbridge Capercaillie Conservation Strategy was published for consultation in 2020.
-Residents shared their views and based on those views, an Action Plan was developed.
+Residents shared their views and based on those views the first Action Plan, to deliver elements of the strategy, was produced in 2021.
 You can read it here.
-A number of actions within the plan have now been delivered.

-During the 2021 capercaillie breeding season, the Carrbridge Capercaillie Group trialled two seasonal signs to promote responsible access and dog walking around Carrbridge, as outlined in the Strategy.
-You can read the report below to find out more.
+During the 2021 and 2022 capercaillie breeding season, the Carrbridge Capercaillie Group trialled two seasonal signs to promote responsible access and dog walking around Carrbridge, as outlined in the Strategy.
+You can read the reports below to find out more.

 - Consultation booklet (April)